gamemanual0/gm0/source/docs/software/getting-started/using-android-studio.rst

 Downloading the SDK
 ^^^^^^^^^^^^^^^^^^^

-The SDK is publicly released to a GitHub repository every season.
-The current season's SDK can be found in the `FtcRobotController <https://github.com/FIRST-Tech-Challenge/FtcRobotController>`_ repository.
+The SDK is publicly released to a GitHub repository.
+The current SDK can be found in the `FtcRobotController <https://github.com/FIRST-Tech-Challenge/FtcRobotController>`_ repository.

 Downloading the ZIP
 ~~~~~~~~~~~~~~~~~~~

+// FIXME: Using the zip is error-prone and just kinda bad, use intellij built-in git clone instead

 #.
 When you're at the repository, click the green "code" button.
 Then, select "Download ZIP."